rpf13/sportsshooting_drf/README.md

 ### Matches

 - As a Developer I can create a new match so that it is visible in the matches list
-- As a Developer I can view the match details so that I can see additional information as well as the comments (if there are any)
+- As a Developer I can view the match details so that I can see additional information
 - As a Developer I can view a list of all matches so that I can use it for further processing
 - As a Developer I can edit a match created by me so that I can update or correct it
 - As a Developer I can delete a match created by me so it will no longer be available via the API